 Black and white photographs, prints, and paintings make an interior space feel timeless.
-Black artwork and decor complement various design styles, from traditional to modern.
+You can also use black artwork and decor to complement various design styles, from traditional to modern.
 Consider black frames when displaying a collection of photographs and artwork.

 Black Fixtures and Hardware

 Black faucets, cabinet hardware, and light fixtures create a sleek look in a kitchen or bathroom.
-Black door hardware, such as handles or hinges, also creates a sense of cohesion.
-Using black kitchen faucets creates a bold statement and a sense of luxury.
+Also, opting for black door hardware, such as handles or hinges, creates a sense of cohesion.

 Black Architectural Details

 Opt for architectural details like black steel-framed doors and windows to add drama and contrast.
 Black trim or molding also adds visual interest to a room.